hmschlesi/hmschlesi/README.md

 ## Hi there 👋
 ### Mechanical engineer and CAE

 my name is Hans-Martin from germany.
-I am a mechnaical engineer with a focus on applied CFD and data analysis wth an interest in Machine Learning.
+I am a mechnaical engineer with a focus on applied Computational Fluid Dynamics and data analysis with an interest in Machine Learning.

 I work mostly with Matlab, Python, C and R